 Step 2: Schedule an interview: Once the petition is approved, it will be processed through the National Visa Center before being sent to the Embassy.
 The Consular Section will contact you regarding interview procedures.
 Please inform us of any special accommodation for disability or handicap you may require.
 The petition is valid for four (4) months from the USCIS approval date.

 Step 3: Application requirements:

-Photograph: Take a digital photo meeting the requirements below and bring one (1) copy of it with you for your visa interview:
+Photograph: Take a digital photo meeting the requirements below (examples can be viewed here) and bring one (1) copy of it with you for your visa interview:

 Application: Prepare the following application in its entirety and bring it with you to your interview at the Embassy:

 After receiving the fiancé(e) visa, you must enter the United States through a U.S immigration port-of-entry.
 The Immigration Inspector will give you instructions on what to do when upon entering the United States.
 You must get married within 90 days of your entry into the United States.

 After marriage, you must file an Application to Register Permanent Residence or to Adjust Status (I-485) (PDF 190 KB) with the USCIS office that serves the area where you live in the United States.
 Your U.S. spouse must fill out an Affidavit of Support (I-864) (PDF 0 KB) with the USCIS for your application to become a lawful permanent resident (LPR).